SDS-AAU/dsba-cbs/README.md

 # Course Page: Data Science for Business Applications
 The central repository for the cours "Data Science fo Business Analytics" (DSBA) at Copenhagen Business School (CBS).
-HEre, you will find all teaching material and further
+HEre, you will find all teaching material and further information.

 ## General Information
 * The corresponding CBS CANVAC course page can be found [here](https://cbscanvas.instructure.com/courses/11902).
 Note that `github` rather than CANVAS will represent the central hub for teaching material.

+## Important Deadlines

+tba soon

 ## Main Teaching Reference
 While this course does not come with a list of mandatory readings, we will often refer to some central resources in R and python, which for the most part can always be accessed in a free and updated online version.
 We generally recommed you to use these amazing ressources for problem-solfing and further self-study on the topic.